-In particular the ORSA process supports the Group's: understanding of the risk profile of the Group and each Group Company; performance prospects of the Group and on-going solvency requirements of each Group Company; with regard to the Group's stated strategy, whether the Group's risk appetite and tolerances are consistent with such strategy; and with regard to potential shocks or risks the Group may face over a strategic planning horizon of five years and their impact on the Group's strategy and goals.
+In particular the ORSA process supports the Group's: understanding of the risk profile of the Group and each Group Company; performance prospects of the Group; and the on-going solvency requirements of each Group Company.
+It does so with regard to the Group's stated strategy, whether the Group's risk appetite and tolerances are consistent with such strategy; and with specific consideration of the potential shocks or risks the Group may face over its strategic planning horizon and their impact on the Group's strategy and goals.
 The process:

-- Involves both a quantitative and qualitative evaluation of existing, strategic and emerging risks, including stress and scenario testing; - Provides for the regular determination of the current and future solvency position and the determination of the quality and quantity of the funds necessary to ensure its capital needs are met at all times. - Is appropriately evidenced, documented and described in the reporting that is prepared at least annually and reported to the BRC.
+• Involves both a quantitative and qualitative evaluation of existing, strategic and emerging risks, including stress and scenario testing;

+- Involves a review of the material risks and on-going capital needs in the event of a material change to the internal and / or external risk environment or arising from revisions to the business strategy; - Provides for the regular determination of the current and future solvency position and the determination of the quality and quantity of the funds necessary to ensure its capital needs are met at all times.
+Capital assessments are supported by the Bermuda Solvency Capital Requirement ("BSCR") risk-based capital tool and the internal Group Capital Model ('GCM').
+Both encompass the primary risk exposure areas as stated in item 3(a); and - Is appropriately evidenced, documented and described in the reporting that is prepared at least annually and reported to the BRC.